EndWarts® FREEZE frequently asked questions

 EndWarts® FREEZE uses a unique Ultra Freeze Technology™ to easily remove warts at home.
-It is the only home treatment with nitrous oxide (N2O) which freezes the wart at -80°C. These extremely cold temperatures can reach the deepest layers of the wart, in order to kill the infected cells.
+It is the first home treatment with nitrous oxide (N2O) which freezes the wart at -80°C. These extremely cold temperatures can reach the deepest layers of the wart, in order to kill the infected cells.
 The design of EndWarts® FREEZE has been carefully crafted for the best possible results, for as long as necessary in order to freeze and remove warts.

 How to use EndWarts® FREEZE?

 For the best results, it is very important to follow the instructions and carefully read the leaflet before use.